Subvarieties of the tetrablock and von Neumann's inequality: A von-Neumann type inequality for -contractions

 We have established the fact that if an $\mathbb E$-contraction $(T_1,T_2,T_3)$ satisfies the hypotheses of Theorem \ref{thm:VN} then there is an $\mathbb E$-co-isometric extension of $(T_1,T_2,T_3)$ that lives on the corresponding variety $\Omega_\Upsilon$.
 This also makes $\Omega_\Upsilon ^*$ a complete spectral set for $(T_1^*,T_2^*,T_3^*)$.
 Obviously this is valid when $(T_1,T_2,T_3)$ consists of matrices and $\| T_3 \|<1$.
 We do not know whether there is a bigger class of $\mathbb E$-contractions for which von-Neumann type inequality is valid on such a one-dimensional subvariety.
 This line of proof of Theorem \ref{thm:VN} will no longer be valid if there is a bigger class and also $\Omega_\Upsilon ^*$ will not be a complete spectral set for $(T_1^*,T_2^*,T_3^*)$ in that case as we have used the functional model of $(T_1^*,T_2^*,T_3^*)$ in the proof.

 \textbf{Acknowledgement.} A part of this work was done when the author was visiting Ben-Gurion University of the Negev, Israel and was funded by the Skirball Foundation via the Center for Advanced Studies in Mathematics at Ben-Gurion University of the Negev, Israel.
-The author conveys his sincere thanks to Orr Shalit who made numerous invaluable comments on this article during the course of the paper.
-Also the author greatly appreciates the warm and generous hospitality provided by Indian Statistical Institute, Delhi Centre, India at present.
+The author conveys his sincere thanks to Orr Shalit who made numerous invaluable comments on the first draft of this article.
+Also in course of the work the author visited Indian Statistical Institute, Delhi Centre and greatly appreciates the warm and generous hospitality provided there.
+Finally the author thanks his colleagues in Indian Institute of Technology Bombay for creating an amazing research atmosphere where the work was completed.